Tom Mix

 Thomas Edwin Mix (born Thomas Hezikiah Mix; January 6, 1880 – October 12, 1940) was an American film actor and the star of many early Western films between 1909 and 1935.
 He appeared in 291 films, all but nine of which were silent films.
-He was Hollywood's first Western star and helped define the genre as it emerged in the early days of the cinema.
+He was one of Hollywood's first Western stars and helped define the genre as it emerged in the early days of the cinema.